mlsmzk/uxd-2022-03/little-trees/jekyll_modules/needs_analysis_phase/inspirational_designs.md

 ### List of Inspirational Designs (Compiled as a Group)
 - Google Maps Eco – indicator for routes
 - Google flights emission for quotes flight, and comparison to average
-- <a href="https://www.climateneutral.org/about" target="_blank">Climate Neutral</a> – startup giving consumers information on brands that emit low carbon/carbon equivalents & helping brands track their data
+- <a class="normal_link" href="https://www.climateneutral.org/about" target="_blank">Climate Neutral</a> – startup giving consumers information on brands that emit low carbon/carbon equivalents & helping brands track their data
-- <a href="https://www.kizytracking.com/" target="_blank">Kizy</a> End-to-End supply chain visibility tracking – One use-case of this tracker is for companies that want more visibility over their supply chain efficiency.
+- <a class="normal_link" href="https://www.kizytracking.com/" target="_blank">Kizy</a> End-to-End supply chain visibility tracking – One use-case of this tracker is for companies that want more visibility over their supply chain efficiency.
 Has an online dashboard to access sensor data from the tracker that they incorporate into their package - available also with an API.
-- <a href="https://www.apple.com/environment/" target="_blank">Apple</a> has environment as part of its sales strategy
+- <a class="normal_link" href="https://www.apple.com/environment/" target="_blank">Apple</a> has environment as part of its sales strategy
-- <a href="https://www.aboutamazon.com/news/aws/data-helps-aws-customers-cut-their-carbon-emissions" target="_blank">AWS Carbon Footprint Tool</a> –  Amazon Web Services presents users with the emissions associated with their use of AWS to help them meet their carbon reduction goals.
+- <a class="normal_link" href="https://www.aboutamazon.com/news/aws/data-helps-aws-customers-cut-their-carbon-emissions" target="_blank">AWS Carbon Footprint Tool</a> –  Amazon Web Services presents users with the emissions associated with their use of AWS to help them meet their carbon reduction goals.
 Their dashboard includes Scope 1 and Scope 2 emissions.
-- <a href="https://www.aklimate.co.uk/" target="_blank">Aklimate (UK)</a> – startup that allows suppliers to log their carbon emissions & gives them recommendations on carbon reduction pathways
+- <a class="normal_link" href="https://www.aklimate.co.uk/" target="_blank">Aklimate (UK)</a> – startup that allows suppliers to log their carbon emissions & gives them recommendations on carbon reduction pathways
-- <a href="https://www.co2analytics.com/about-us" target="_blank">CO2 Analytics</a> – startup that’s doing accounting from businesses
+- <a class="normal_link" href="https://www.co2analytics.com/about-us" target="_blank">CO2 Analytics</a> – startup that’s doing accounting from businesses
-- <a href="https://watershed.com/customers" target="_blank">Watershed</a> – This business helps companies reduce their carbon emissions and it provides data on different companies.
+- <a class="normal_link" href="https://watershed.com/customers" target="_blank">Watershed</a> – This business helps companies reduce their carbon emissions and it provides data on different companies.
-- <a href="https://www.epa.gov/ghgreporting–" target="_blank">EPA</a> – Greenhouse gas reporting program for companies in different sectors
+- <a class="normal_link" href="https://www.epa.gov/ghgreporting–" target="_blank">EPA</a> – Greenhouse gas reporting program for companies in different sectors
-- <a href="https://dribbble.com/shots/18542067-Profitize-SaaS-Analytics-Tool" target="_blank">Profitize</a> – Dribble dashboard that shows analytics of a company.
+- <a class="normal_link" href="https://dribbble.com/shots/18542067-Profitize-SaaS-Analytics-Tool" target="_blank">Profitize</a> – Dribble dashboard that shows analytics of a company.
-- <a href="https://dribbble.com/shots/18589528-Salence-E-commerce-Analytics-Web-App" target="_blank">Salence</a> – Dribble dashboard with analytics of a company.
+- <a class="normal_link" href="https://dribbble.com/shots/18589528-Salence-E-commerce-Analytics-Web-App" target="_blank">Salence</a> – Dribble dashboard with analytics of a company.
-- <a href="https://versus.com/en/beats-studio3-wireless-vs-sony-wh-1000xm3" target="_blank">Versus</a> - Electronics devices, food, and educational institutions, review aggregator and comparison tool
+- <a class="normal_link" href="https://versus.com/en/beats-studio3-wireless-vs-sony-wh-1000xm3" target="_blank">Versus</a> - Electronics devices, food, and educational institutions, review aggregator and comparison tool

 ### Most Liked Features